Skip to content

 Tap the + icon and select Reel.
 Your saved Reel drafts show up in the Drafts section, just like posts.

-According to Instagram’s Reel drafts help page, there’s a second way to find them: go to your profile and tap the Reels tab.
-Reel drafts appear there alongside your published content.
+According to Instagram’s Reel drafts help page, there’s a second way in: go to your profile and tap the Reels tab, where Reel drafts sit alongside your published clips.
 We confirmed this shortcut works on both Android and iPhone in our testing.

 Finding Story drafts: